eltouma/axa-climate/README.md

 ## Climadex

-## Launch the project with all dependencies
+## Install dependencies and launch the project
 `make`

 ## Launch the project